wtsi-npg/npg_langqc/alembic/README.md

 where `revision` is the revision identifier.
 Your database will now have the updated schema.

 [a list of changes Alembic might not detect correctly]: https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect

+## Making sure the ORM model has not diverged from the DB schema

+As of alembic 1.9, we gain the `alembic check` command, that generates errors if the server and ORM model are different.
+If there are changes, `alembic revision --autogenerate` can create a revision to alter the DB schema to match the ORM model.
+This may not be precisely what you want it to do!